01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 - Manages today while enabling tomorrow’s innovation (prioritizes the urgent and necessary while considering essentials for the future)

-- Communicates as a leader (writes, speaks, presents in a compelling manner to internal and external audiences)
+- Communicates as a leader (writes, speaks, presents compellingly to internal and external audiences)

 - Leads through influence (viewed as a trusted mentor, displays humility, skilled in healthy confrontations)